 ‘And for this, you had to do more time?’
 Mo asked.

 ‘Later, I learned a few memos were written by certain scholars that encouraged the committee to consider the merits of my revised thesis.
-I suspect, Professor Penelhum might have been one of them, since he was aware of what was going on in Scotland.
-In any case, it was the biggest ordeal and challenge in my professional life, having compromised my scholarship just to appease, assuage and mollify their insularity.’
+I suspect Professor Penelhum might have been one of these since he was aware of what was going on in Scotland.
+Regardless, it was the biggest ordeal and challenge in my professional life, having compromised my scholarship to appease, assuage and mollify their insularity.’

 ‘Does it sound like it?
 Then perhaps I am.
-I think by now, you both understand how I feel about being pushed around.
-When I was at sea, we had ways of dealing with bullies, but in this case, they were all bullies.
+By now, I’m sure you both understand how I feel about being pushed around.
+When I was at sea, we had ways of dealing with bullies.
+But in this case, they were all bullies.

-‘In retrospect, I don’t think anyone harboured any personal ill will towards me, and from what I can tell, most considered me a relatively affable chap, albeit a tad belligerent when my inner street fighter was triggered.
+‘In retrospect, I don’t think anyone harboured any personal ill will towards me.
+From what I can tell, most consider me a relatively affable chap, albeit a tad belligerent when my inner street fighter was triggered.

-‘What you said reaffirms to me that these challenges were the early stages of your calling to the Mountain, especially after years of slogging your way through the Lowlands’ marshes.’
+‘What you said reaffirms that these challenges were the early stages of your calling to the Mountain, especially after years of slogging through the Lowlands’ marshes.’

 ‘I like the way you construe these symbols,’ I said.
 It’s almost poetic.’

-‘But is it not true that we’re all poets, at least to some extent,’ Eli asked, ‘even when we don’t live as poetically as we could?
-Certainly, your rich imagery suggests you are not only a philosopher but a poet too, at least in your dreams.
+‘Yet, is it not true that we’re all poets, at least to some extent,’ Eli asked, ‘even when we don’t live as poetically as we could?
+Indeed, your rich imagery suggests you are not only a philosopher but a poet too, at least in your dreams.
 Simple words could never portray the significance of your experiences.

-‘When you return, you might remember your time here as a waking dream, which is why we refer to your dream as poetic metaphors for your outward journey.’
+‘When you return, you might remember your time here as a waking dream, which is perhaps why we refer to your dream as a poetic metaphor for your outward journey.’

 ‘So, do you now wish to make my dream allegory a poem too?
 Isn’t an allegory sufficient?’

-‘But are allegories not, in their own way, poetry?’
+‘Are allegories not, in a way, poetry too?’
 Eli asked.
 ‘And what if these dreams are the poetry of the soul?
 Is poetry not the most rarified form of communication on earth where visual images express the inward richness of the heart, far beyond the ability of cognitive processes?
-Perhaps that’s why Socrates said poets are the interpreters of the gods.
-Notice, he didn’t say philosophers; he said; poets.
+Don’t you think that’s why Socrates said poets are the interpreters of the gods?
+Notice, he didn’t say philosophers; he said; poets.’

-‘His student, Plato, might have disagreed with this,’ I said, ‘considering how he believed poets had a destabilizing influence on the masses.
+‘His student, Plato, might have disagreed with this,’ I said, ‘considering that he believed poets had a destabilising influence on the masses.’

 ‘I’m not sure what that’s supposed to mean,’ I said, ‘although I understand how epic poetry can communicate exquisite imagery.
-Even as an adolescent, Homer was able to transport me onto the high seas.
-Maybe that’s why I ended up as merchant sailor, at least for awhile.
+Even as an adolescent, Homer could transport me onto the high seas.
+That may be why I ended up as a merchant sailor, at least for a while.
 Sadly, by the time I graduated from university, much of this romance was lost or misplaced.’

-‘Perhaps,’ Eli said, ‘that’s because you sought to understand life rationally rather than poetically.
+‘That’s because you sought to understand life rationally rather than poetically,’ Eli said.

 ‘We’re always pleased to topple neat and tidy carts,’ Eli said.
 ‘It matters little what fruits are displayed; when they’re stale, the carts need to be toppled before someone gets sick.
 We’re not vandals; we don’t go around doing this for fun, except in your case.
 So now, when you return home, we hope you will do the same by pushing over whatever carts you find stuck in the Lowlands’ muddy ruts.’